ROTTNEST ISLAND TWO DAY ITINERARY

 Rottnest Island is heaven on Earth, and one of the best weekend getaways from Perth.
-Change your surroundings from a concrete jungle to paradise beach within less than 40 minutes!
+Change your surroundings from a concrete jungle to paradise beach in less than 40 minutes.
 Rottnest Island seems to be small, but it’s bigger than you think.
 11 km long, and 5 km at its widest point to be exact.
-If you are going to explore the island on the bike, it’s worth to plan your days so that you can enjoy the island to the fullest!
+If you are going to explore the island on a bike, it’s well-worth planning your days in advance so that you can enjoy the place to the fullest.
 In this blog post, I’m going to share with you a ready-to-use, two-day Rottnest Island itinerary.

 CATCH A FERRY TO ROTTNEST ISLAND

 Are you an early bird?
-I hope so!
-It’s definitely worth to get up very early to catch the first morning ferry to Rottnest Island.
-Trust me!
+I hope so, because it’s definitely worth to get up very early to catch the first morning ferry to Rottnest Island.
+Trust me.
 Time flies by so quickly when you are having fun.
 The first ferry from Fremantle and Perth departs around 7.00 am.
-It does seem super early, but by the time you get to the island, rent a bike, check-in, leave your luggage in the room, and start exploring, it will be at least 10:00 am.
-Learn more how to get to Rottnest Island, and where to stay overnight from Rottnest Island ultimate travel guide.
+It does seem super early, but by the time you get to the island, rent a bike, check-in to your room, and start exploring, it will be at least 10:00 am.
+Check out the ultimate travel guide to Rottnest Island to learn more about the logistics, prices, and accommodation.

 CYCLE TO WEST END

 Cycling is literally the best way to explore the island.
 I would highly recommend cycling to West End on the first day.
 This is the westernmost point of Rottnest Island, with a stunning, rugged coastline.
-Once you leave the settlement, ride along the coast.
+Once you leave the settlement, just ride along the coast.
 You will pass Pinky Beach with majestic Bathurst Lighthouse, The Basin, Parakeet Bay and Little Armstrong Bay.
-Just cycle towards West End, stop wherever you like to chill out on the beach and jump into the water.
-Later on, take the same route to return to the settlement.
+Cycle towards West End, stop wherever you like to chill out, take a dip in the ocean, and then jump back on the bike.
+Take the same route to get back to the settlement.